xWink/DBSE/README.md

 bot.channel.id.editedMessages = <id of channel where edited messages are logged>
 bot.channel.id.channelOptions = <id of channel where opt-in channel options are displayed>
 bot.emote.id.confirm = <id of emote used for confirmation (like a checkmark)>
+bot.emote.id.upVote = <id of emote used to signify an upvote>
+bot.emote.id.downVote = <id of emote used to signify a downvote>
 bot.role.id.globalAccess = <comma-separated list of id's of roles that can see all generated channels>
 bot.role.id.notify = <id of role identifying members who want to receive notifications>
 bot.role.id.welcome = <id of role given to members who accepted the terms of service in the welcome channel>